-At least nine killed, dozens injured in Russian attacks across Ukraine
+At least 16 killed in Russian attacks across Ukraine

 — Volodymyr Zelenskyy / Володимир Зеленський (@ZelenskyyUa) November 19, 2025

-In Ternopil, at least nine people were killed and dozens of others were injured, said Zelenskyy, adding that “there may be people trapped under the rubble”.
+In Ternopil, at least 16 people were killed and 64 others, including 14 children, were injured, a statement by the national police said on Telegram.

-“The enemy is attacking western Ukraine with drones.
-Do not ignore the alert!
-Stay in shelters,” Lviv Mayor Andriy Sadovyi wrote on Telegram.

 Ukraine’s energy ministry said Russian attacks had resulted in emergency power outages in a number of regions.